Lebanon wary Israeli military will not meet withdrawal deadline

 “We are afraid that a complete withdrawal will not be achieved tomorrow,” Lebanon’s President Joseph Aoun said, according to his office.

+An Israeli official told The Associated Press news agency that the military will continue to occupy five strategic points on Lebanese soil.
+The report did not specify the exact location of those five sites.

+Lebanon’s concerns about the Israeli army’s plans illustrate the fragility of the ceasefire between Israel and Lebanese group Hezbollah.

-The warning came amid several reports of attacks across Lebanon – a common tactic of the Israeli military on the eve of a cessation of hostilities.
+They also come amid several reports of attacks across Lebanon – a common tactic of the Israeli military on the eve of a cessation of hostilities.

 A drone struck a car in the port city of Sidon, the deepest of Israel’s many attacks in Lebanon since the ceasefire agreement took effect in late November.